ducanhnguyen/autorec/README.md

 r^(i): the i-th observation

-h(r^(i), theta) is the construction function
+h(r^(i), theta) is the construction function of the i-th observation

-theta is parameters in the neural network (i.e., kernels W and V and biases).
+theta is a set of parameters in the neural network (i.e., kernel W, kernel V, biases).

 # Experiments